 This document comprises dataset on a longer time horizon.
-It is a real-time on-line version (available on web-portal Database of Indian Economy (DBIE) (data.rbi.org.in).
-The publication provides time-series data (annual /quarterly /monthly / fortnightly / weekly/daily) pertaining to a broad spectrum of economic variables pertaining to data on national income, output and prices, money and banking, financial markets, public finance, trade and balance of payments, currency and coinage and socio-economic indicators.
+It is a real-time on-line version (available on web-portal DBIE).
+The publication provides time-series data (annual/quarterly/monthly/fortnightly/daily) pertaining to a broad spectrum of economic variables pertaining to data on national income, output and prices, money and banking, financial markets, public finance, trade and balance of payments, currency and coinage and socio-economic indicators.